i-e-b/SnivellingGit/README.md

 To use, run the Sg.Web self-host exe, and then load the stated Url in your browser.
 Remember to include a path to your target git directory (i.e. `C:\Work\MyProj` would need a url of `http://localhost:8080/Work/MyProj`)

+### To do

+* caching for history (basic would be to cache everything, advanced would be to cache behind a tide line -- stop enumerating as soon as we see a known parent)

 ### Goals

 * Navigation when not in a git repo?